markt-de/puppet-acme/README.md

 #### Testing and Debugging

-For testing purposes you should use the Let's Encrypt staging CA, otherwise you'll hit rate limits pretty soon.
-It's possible to set the default CA on your Puppet Server by using the `letsencrypt_ca` parameter:
+For testing purposes you should use the Let's Encrypt staging CA, otherwise you will hit rate limits pretty soon.
+It is possible to set the default CA on your Puppetserver by using the `letsencrypt_ca` parameter:

 ~~~puppet
     class { 'acme' :